 Course duraton: 1 day 10am -5pm

-Fees are non-refundable, unless 4 weeks notice is given and the fee can then be transferred to another course.
+Sadly we cannot refund your course fee.
+If a minimum of 4 weeks notice is given, your fee can be transferred to another course.
 Your fee will confirm your place on the course and your commitment to training.
-In the unusual event that the course does not run, we will reimburse you completely.
-Tutor: Emma Gilmore
+In the unusual event that you do not wish to complete the course the full balance of course fees is still payable.

 Class sizes are small and therefore places are limited.
 Please book above.